AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/textStylingGuide/internalLinks.rst

 Tip: You can also include a list of internal links as a “If you enjoyed this tool, you may also enjoy…” section.

 You should also go back to at least three already published calculators and add a link to your new calculator after it has been published.
 This is to ensure users can find our new tool.
 You’ll be prompted to do this on Trello.
+You can find more about this in the :ref:`Links from previous calculators <links>` section.